King of the Zombies

 King of the Zombies is a 1941 American zombie comedy film directed by Jean Yarbrough and starring Dick Purcell, Joan Woodbury, and Mantan Moreland.
 The film was produced by Monogram Pictures, and was typical of its B films produced by the Pine-Thomas team.
 Along with flying scenes, the use of zany characters and slapstick efforts were juxtaposed with a spy and zombie story.

+In the film, a transport aircraft crash-lands on a remote island during a storm.
+The passengers take refuge in a local mansion, and discover that the owner controls zombies through use of voodoo.
+The role of the villainous Dr. Miklos Sangre was intended for Bela Lugosi, who was unavailable.
+The first choice to replace him was Peter Lorre, but negotiations with him failed.
+Henry Victor was then cast in the role.